rfitkin90/bamazon/README.md

 ![ProductDisplay](https://puu.sh/CEC0B.png)

-7. Follow the instructions in the remaining prompts to select which product to buy, how many of it you wish to buy, view your total checkout price, and continue shopping or not.
+7. Follow the instructions in the remaining prompts to select which product to buy, specify how many of it you wish to buy, view your total checkout price, and decide whether or not to continue shopping.

 ![Prompts](https://puu.sh/CEC5l.png)